brittanyrw/emojiscreen/README.md

 ## Walkthrough 🚶‍

 Follow these intstructions to add a card.
-You can add a card using the Github website user interface or by cloning this repository to your local machine.
+You can add a card using the Github website user interface or on your local machine.
 If you do not already have one, create a Github account before proceeding.

-If you are already comfortable using Github and Git, feel free to skip the instructions below and make a pull request using whatever method you prefer!
+> If you are already comfortable using Github and Git, feel free to skip the instructions below and make a pull request using whatever method you prefer!

 ## Github UI